Do you consign vintage guitars on your site?

 Will my vintage guitar purchase go up in value?

-I simply don’t know.
-To suggest otherwise would be misleading.
-One opinion expressed to us from collectors is that “as the collectible vintage pieces become more difficult to source, one might expect price increases on certain pieces”.
+Impossible to predict.
+One opinion expressed to us from collectors is that “as the collectible vintage pieces become more difficult to source, one might expect price increases on certain pieces, especially those with low production numbers”.

 Can I come and look at the collection?

 Generally, no, sometimes, yes.
-The vintage collection is kept in secure storage.
+Due to the nature of the vintage collection, it is kept in secure storage.
 Given our online business model for viewing, selection and shipping, we act as the hands, eyes and ears for our customers to fully describe the instrument prior to purchase.
 We can organise a detailed inspection during the purchase process to demonstrate the originality of the piece as described.

 Where are your vintage guitars located?

 The primary collection is located in Perth.
-We have consigned collections together with valuation, inspection and storage capacity now in Melbourne, Sydney and Brisbane.
+We have consigned collections together with valuation, inspection and storage capacity now in Melbourne, Sydney, Adelaide, Brisbane and Toowoomba.

 Do you offer returns and refunds?